-Nowadays, the genetic code of embryos can be examined prior to implantation.
+Nowadays, the chromosomal constitution of embryos can be examined prior to implantation.
 This usually happens on day 5 or 6, and the biopsied cells are sent for analysis to a highly specialised genetic laboratory.
-When talking about couples with a pre-existent inherited disease like e.g. cystic fibrosis, the method is called PGD (preimplantation genetic diagnosis); when we test all embryos for new mutations like trisomies or monosomies, it's called PGS (preimplantation genetic screening, screening for aneuploidy).
-PGS is much more common than PGD, why the following text mainly refers to PGS.
+When talking about couples with a pre-existent inherited disease like e.g. cystic fibrosis, the method is called PGT-M (preimplantation genetic testing for monogenic disease); when we test all embryos for chromosomal misarrangements like trisomies or monosomies, it's called PGT-A (preimplantation genetic testing for aneuploidy, formerly PGS).
+PGT-A is much more common than PGT-M, and that is why the following text mainly refers to PGT-A.

 In 2015 and 2016, the Swiss voted by a very clear margin of 62% to 38% twice in favour of a liberalisation of reproductive medicine, allowing embryo freezing and embryo testing.
 The whole reproductive medicine community of Switzerland is happy about the public confidence.
 Having passed through a very comprehensive cantonal approval procedure, we are happy and proud to offer this technology to our patients from early 2018 on.

 Men and women possess 46 chromosomes each.
 A woman (left) has two X chromosomes, a man (right) one X and one Y.